Spectral representation of lattice gluon and ghost propagators at zero temperature

 Given a functional form for the spectral function as in Eq.~(\ref{eq:tikhonov_vec_rho}), one can measure its derivatives.
-Indeed, it can also be shown~\cite{Cyrol:2018xeq} that in the limit of $p_4 \to 0^+$, $\partial_{p_4} G(p_4) \propto \partial_{p_4} \rho(p_4)$.
+Indeed, it can also be shown~\cite{Cyrol:2018xeq} that in the limit of $p_4 \to 0^+$, $\partial_{p_4} G(p_4) = -\partial_{p_4} \rho(p_4) / 2$.
 The inset of Figure \ref{fig:G_gluon_zoom} shows the derivative of the various reconstructions for small momenta.
-For all the reconstructions where a cutoff $\omega_0 \geqslant 100$~MeV has been included, the derivatives go to zero, which is consistent with having $\rho(\omega) = 0$ below the cutoff, and hence $\partial_{\omega} \rho(\omega) = 0$, confirming the above result.
-For the inversions at cutoffs $\omega_0 < 100$~MeV, the relation between the derivatives of the propagator and of the spectral function is not satisfied, suggesting that a cutoff has to be included.
+For all the reconstructions where a cutoff $\omega_0 \geqslant 200$~MeV has been included, the derivatives go to zero within error, which is consistent with having $\rho(\omega) = 0$ below the cutoff, and hence $\partial_{\omega} \rho(\omega) = 0$, confirming the above result.
+As $\omega$ increases, this simple relationship between $\partial_{p_4} G(p_4)$ and $\partial_{p_4} \rho(p_4)$ breaks down, so no conclusions can be drawn other than that the $\omega \to 0$ behavior is correct for cutoff values $\omega_0 \geqslant 200$~MeV.
+For the inversions at cutoffs $\omega_0 < 200$~MeV, the relation between the derivatives of the propagator and of the spectral function is not satisfied, suggesting that a cutoff has to be included.